What causes high server load? Explaining how to identify areas under load

 • Disk I/O processing cannot keep up

-Now, I would like to explain how to find out if each is the cause.
+Now, I would like to explain how to find the cause of each of these

 First, check the CPU usage using the top command.
-The following two values are worth noting.
+The following two values are important:

-If a general process is CPU intensive, the user mode (%user) CPU usage will probably be high.
+If a typical process is CPU intensive, you will likely see high CPU usage in user mode (%user)

 stress-user_022516_092215_PM